Driving In Greece – Driving Laws And Road Rules 2025

 Do Greek drivers really drive like crazy?

-This is one of the questions I get very often!
 When it comes to whether other drivers in Greece drive like crazy, you will probably get different answers, depending on who you ask.

 Taking a car in central Athens